Site Search / Drupal Integration

 • Check that HTTP protocol is set to https

 • The Solr node: the deployment’s Solr HTTP Endpoint without the /solr/ element.
-You can find this in your Studio dashboard under Studio > Navigation > App Settings > Search API
+You can find this in your Site Search dashboard under Site Search > Navigation > App Settings > Search API

 • For incoming connections from Drupal, the Solr port is always 443